Reachability Analysis of Neural Feedback Loops

 \subsection{Comparison with Baseline}

-\cref{tab:double_integrator_reachable_set} and \cref{fig:double_integrator_reachable_set} compare several algorithms on the double integrator system using a NN with [5,5] neurons and ReLU activations.
+\cref{tab:double_integrator_reachable_set} and \cref{fig:double_integrator_reachable_set} compare several algorithms on the double integrator system using a NN with [5,5] neurons and ReLU activations\footnote{The proposed methods apply similarly to NNs with other activation functions, including sigmoid and tanh}.
 The key takeaway is that Reach-LP-Partition provides a $5\times$ improvement in reachable set tightness over the prior state-of-the-art, Reach-SDP~\cite{hu2020reach} (which does not use input set partitioning), while requiring $150\times$ less computation time.
 We implemented Reach-SDP in Python with \texttt{cvxpy} and \texttt{MOSEK}~\cite{andersen2000mosek}.
 All computation times (until \cref{sec:results:high_dim}) are reported from an i7-6700K CPU with 16GB RAM on Ubuntu 20.04.

 We also note the large error accumulation that occurs when the NN and dynamics are analyzed separately, as in \cite{xiang2020reachable,yang2019efficient}, as that assumes the NN could output its extreme values from any state in $\mathcal{X}_t$ (top 2 rows of \cref{tab:double_integrator_reachable_set}).
 CL-CROWN is a simple baseline where, at each timestep, the NN output bounds $\mathcal{U}^\text{NN}_t$ are computed with CROWN~\cite{zhang2018efficient}, then \cref{eqn:nfl_analysis_exact} is solved (in closed-form) assuming $u_t\in\mathcal{U}^\text{NN}_t$.
 Similarly, CL-SG-IBP is the method from~\cite{xiang2020reachable}, where $\mathcal{U}^\text{NN}_t$ is instead computed with SimGuided-IBP to resolution $\varepsilon=0.1$.